ABAYA12/SQL-Data-Analysis/Chapter-1-Introduction-to-SQL.md

 More importantly, you've seen why databases are transformational for any organization dealing with data.

-## Tomorrow's Preview
+## Chap 2 Preview

-Tomorrow, we'll master the art of finding exactly what you need.
+In Chap 2, we'll master the art of finding exactly what you need.
 You'll learn advanced WHERE clauses, pattern matching, and how to slice and dice your data like a professional analyst.

 We'll explore questions like:
 - "Show me all members who joined in the last 90 days"